paul-rchds/hangman/README.md

 * Letters are case-insensitive.

 ## Endpoints
-Appending '/api' to any endpoint will return and accept JSON for POSTs.
-For example `GET /game` a rendered template and `GET /game/api/` JSON.
+Appending '/api' to any endpoint will return JSON and also accept it for POSTs.
+For example `GET /game` a rendered template and
+`GET /game/api/` JSON.